thyngster/toyota-orders-tracker/README.md

 # ADVISE

 I did this tool for my own usage, and when my car arrives, I won't be able to keep this updates.
 I'm sharing it as open source on Github in case anyone want to continue the work.

+This may break or not work for some users, I only have access to my own order so it's hard to do any more testing at my side.